 More advanced advertisers should start challenging that approach under the assumption that users behave differently in different places.

 Here’s what we mean.
 Mobile users might be less inclined to make a $100+ purchase than when they’re on desktop.
 Instagram stories placement lends itself to view-through conversions more than in-stream ads.
+You may also find that some users are downloading your story through an app like storiesig, but there is no way for you to track this if they convert from the downloaded story.

 So, whether you just want to learn more about behavior, expectations, or even successful creative across placements, separate them out.
 If you determine that the same ads and targeting strategies work across each, then go ahead and bring them back together.